oauthstuff/draft-oauth-par/main.md

 * There is no mechanism to ensure confidentiality of the request parameters.
 Although HTTPS is required for the authorization endpoint, the request data passes through the user agent in the clear and query string data can inadvertently leak to web server logs and to other sites via referer.
 The impact of such leakage can be significant, if personally identifiable information or other regulated data is sent in the authorization request (which might well be the case in identity, open banking, and similar scenarios).
 * Authorization request URLs can become quite large, especially in scenarios requiring fine-grained authorization data, which might cause errors in request processing.

-JWT Secured Authorization Request (JAR) [@!I-D.ietf-oauth-jwsreq] provides solutions for the security challenges by allowing OAuth clients to wrap authorization request parameters in a request object, which is a signed and optionally encrypted JSON Web Token (JWT) [@RFC7519].
+JWT Secured Authorization Request (JAR) [@!RFC9101] provides solutions for the security challenges by allowing OAuth clients to wrap authorization request parameters in a request object, which is a signed and optionally encrypted JSON Web Token (JWT) [@RFC7519].
 In order to cope with the size restrictions, JAR introduces the `request_uri` parameter that allows clients to send a reference to a request object instead of the request object itself.

 This document complements JAR by providing an interoperable way to push the payload of an authorization request directly to the authorization server in exchange for a `request_uri` value usable at the authorization server in a subsequent authorization request.

 PAR fosters OAuth security by providing clients a simple means for a confidential and integrity protected authorization request.
-Clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, are able to use JWT-based request objects as defined by [@!I-D.ietf-oauth-jwsreq] in conduction with PAR.
+Clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, are able to use JWT-based request objects as defined by [@!RFC9101] in conduction with PAR.

 PAR allows the authorization server to authenticate the client before any user interaction happens.
 The increased confidence in the identity of the client during the authorization process allows the authorization server to refuse illegitimate requests much earlier in the process, which can prevent attempts to spoof clients or otherwise tamper with or misuse an authorization request.